solana-labs/solana/book/src/getting-started/README.md

 $ NDEBUG=1 ./multinode-demo/bootstrap-leader.sh
 ```

 Wait a few seconds for the server to initialize.
 It will print "leader ready..." when it's ready to receive transactions.
-The leader will request some tokens from the drone if it doesn't have any.
-The drone does not need to be running for subsequent leader starts.
+The leader will request some tokens from the faucet if it doesn't have any.
+The faucet does not need to be running for subsequent leader starts.

 ### Multinode Testnet